Search by Keyword

 (John Lennon - Paul McCartney - J. Nicolas - Hellmer)

-Every step on the ladder to success for the Beatles seemed effortless to all outsiders.
+To outsiders, every step on The Beatles' ladder to success seemed effortless.
 Their rise to fame appeared instantaneous, but on the contrary, much hard work and conscious thought went into every move.
 With manager Brian Epstein, producer George Martin and publisher Dick James behind the scenes, strategic steps were taken all along the way.

 For instance, by November of 1963, they had totally conquered Britain as evidenced by three #1 singles as well as having their first album "Please Please Me" permanently lodged in the #1 spot on the albums charts.
 They played the prestigious London Palladium and even performed at the Royal Command Performance.
 As far as conquering other countries, they had already taken on Sweden with a highly successful tour and plans were well under way to tour France in January and America in February of 1964.

 They all had aspirations of furthering their conquest throughout the world, but one major setback was the language barrier.
 "The German record company's head of A&R had told me that The Beatles would never sell records in Germany unless they actually sang in German," George Martin explains.
 "I was disinclined to believe this, but that's what he said and I told The Beatles.
 They laughed: 'That's absolute rubbish.'
 So I said, 'Well, if we want to sell records in Germany, that's what we've got to do.'
 So they agreed to record in German.
 I mean, really it was rubbish."